Gitauwairimu/gcp-terraform/README.md

+Instructions for Use

 # gcp-terraform

-To use the code you must have access to GCP account, a downloaded key to which you point to in provider.tf.
+1. To use the code you must have access to GCP account, a downloaded key to which you point to in provider.tf.

-The service account whose key is used must have all needed permisions.
+2. The service account whose key is used must have all needed permisions.

-Git pull into your local machine
+3. Git pull into your local machine

-Install terraform
+4. Install terraform

-Enter (cd) into the folder named for specific GCP product you desire to provision.
+5. Enter (cd) into the folder named for specific GCP product you desire to provision.

-Ensure all configuration particularly in the provider.tf is accurate.
+6. Ensure all configuration particularly in the provider.tf is accurate.

-Into the commandline, enter "terraform init" to initialize the terraform and allow it download appropriate plugins
+7. Into the commandline, enter "terraform init" to initialize the terraform and allow it download appropriate plugins

-Do "terraform validate", "terraform plan" and then "terraform apply --auto-approve".
+8. Do "terraform validate", "terraform plan" and then "terraform apply --auto-approve".

-Do "terraform destroy --auto-approve" to remove all provisioned serviices as needed.
+9. Do "terraform destroy --auto-approve" to remove all provisioned serviices as needed.

 This assumes some knowledge of GCP and terraform.
 This is work in progress